wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/blpop](https://redis.io/commands/blpop)

-#### BrPop
+#### Retrieving the last element in a list, or blocking until an element is available
-The brPop operation is used to remove an get the element in a list or block one is available.
+The brPop operation retrieves the last element in a list, if available, or blocks the connection for a specified amount of time until an element is available.

 **brPop**
 ```xml